World’s largest IPO shows power of mobile payments in China

 China’s Ant Group — the Alibaba spinoff behind the ubiquitous blue QR payment codes across the world’s second-largest economy — announced plans on Monday to raise more than $34 billion in a joint listing across Shanghai and Hong Kong.
-This would trounce last year’s listing of oil titan Saudi Aramco, the reining IPO champion.
+This would trounce last year’s listing of oil titan Saudi Aramco, the reigning IPO champion.

 Mobile payments have replaced cash and credit cards in China as the preferred payment method, thanks to easy-to-use apps made by Ant Group and its closest rival Tencent.
 Ant Group’s Alipay and Tencent’s WeChat Pay are similar in spirit to wildly popular U.S. stock trading app Robinhood, in that they are user-friendly enough that anyone with a smartphone and bank account can make complicated financial transactions with a click or swipe.

-It’s the second time that Alibaba’s founder Jack Ma is seeing a company of his attain the status of biggest IPO in history.
-Alibaba, the Chinese e-commerce giant, had held the title when it was listed on the New York Stock Exchange in 2014.
+It’s the second time that Alibaba’s founder, Jack Ma, is seeing one of his companies attain the status of biggest IPO in history.
+Alibaba, the Chinese e-commerce giant, captured the title when it was listed on the New York Stock Exchange in 2014.

 Duncan Clark, chairman of consulting firm BDA China and author of “Alibaba: The House that Jack Ma Built,” said the repeat success is a testament to Ma’s ability to tap into China’s vast population of small merchants, being a former one himself.
-In Ma’s early entrepreneurial days, he had made ends meet selling carpets on the street.
+In Ma’s early entrepreneurial days, he made ends meet selling carpets on the street.

 “It reflects his understanding of the mind-set of the merchants and consumers, and his demonstrated ability to put in qualified management teams without hovering over them,” Clark said.